Greece Moments Greece Moments

 The springs of Menites

 Andros is one of the most water-rich and therefore greenest islands of the South Aegean.
-Throughout the year there are water-bearing streams, which are fed by the numerous mountain springs.
+Throughout the year there are water-bearing streams, fed by the numerous mountain springs.
 The most famous springs are located in Menites and Apikia (Sariza).

 andros quellen menites loewenkoepfe